fastify/fastify-websocket/README.md

   }
 })
 ```
 **NB:**

 This plugin uses the same router as the fastify instance, this has a few implications to take into account:
-- Websocket per-route handlers follow the usual `fastify` request lifecycle, where as the global handler doesn't.
+- Websocket route handlers follow the usual `fastify` request lifecycle.
-- You can access the fastify server via `this` in both global and per route handlers
+- You can access the fastify server via `this` in your handlers
-- You can access the fastify request decorations via the `req` object in per route handlers
+- You can access the fastify request decorations via the `req` object your handlers
-- When using `fastify-websocket`, it needs to be registered before all routes in order to be able to intercept websocket connections to existing routes and call the global handler (or close the connection if no global handler is specified)
+- When using `fastify-websocket`, it needs to be registered before all routes in order to be able to intercept websocket connections to existing routes and close the connection on non-websocket routes.

 ```js
 'use strict'